 Many third-party fulfillment companies will advertise accurate pick, pack, and ship services, but their performance might not match their advertised rates.
 Look for a company that provides transparent accuracy data.

 If a fulfillment warehouse has a high shrinkage allowance, find out why.
 It could be that the company has a problem with damage and theft.
 Look for a fulfillment company with a low or no shrinkage allowance.
 Red Stag Fulfillment’s shrinkage allowance is zero — we pay for everything we break or lose (it’s not much).

 Order fulfillment turnaround

 Understanding your customers’ expectations is key to your choices for order processing.
 If they expect fast shipping, choose a 3PL fulfillment company that offers same-day order fulfillment.
 At the same time, ask how often orders are shipped late.
-A company that offers same-day shipping but routinely misses shipping deadlines isn’t providing the service you pay for.
+A company that offers same-day fulfillment but routinely misses deadlines isn’t providing the service you pay for.
 Make sure you get the fulfillment services you pay for.